North Dakota State Bison wrestling: History

 In 2020, the season was shortened due to the COVID-19 pandemic, and All-Americans were named without the basis of the NCAA tournament.
 Three Bison were named All-Americans that year including: Cam Sykora (133), Jared Franek (157), and Andrew Fogarty (165).

 In 2022-23, the Bison wrestling team had an all-time great season as a Division I school.
 NDSU reached its highest ranking ever of 15th in the USA Today polls and finished 18th in the national championship.
 The Bison brought a total of six wrestlers to the national tournament, which ties a program Division I record (weight, rank): Jared Franek (157, No. 4), Michael Caliendo (165, No. 7), Kellyn March (149, No. 13), Owen Pentz (197, No. 16), DJ Parker (184, No. 29), McGwire Midkiff (133, No. 32).
 Jared Franek's tournament rank of 4th in his weight class ties a program Division I record set by Steven Monk in 2014.
 Jared Franek would wind up winning the Elite 90 award for wrestling, and would finish fourth at the tournament, officially naming him an All-American.
 Michael Caliendo finished seventh in his weight class, also earning the All-American title.
 The other four Bison wrestlers were eliminated before the blood round.
 After the season finished, Roger Kish left the program to become the head coach at Oklahoma.
 Obe Blanc was named as his replacement on May 5, 2023.
 Blanc rises from associate head coach, the position he had held with the Bison for the past two seasons.

+On April 1, 2026, North Dakota State announced that the team would be moving to the Pac-12 Conference starting on July 1, 2026.